 B. Arch.
 St, B. Arch.
 (Hons), AIA

-In 1994 she formed Totalspace Design with two colleagues, continuing her involvement in prison architecture as well as educational, residential and commercial design.
+In 1994 she formed Totalspace Design with two colleagues, continuing her involvement in prison architecture as well as educational, residential, and commercial design.

 Her knowledge of the experiences of women prisoners with children motivated Sarah to apply for the Catherine Helen Spence Memorial Scholarship.
-She aimed to establish a number of key design principles relating to the architecture and design of women's prison facilities, with particular emphasis on accommodation and support facilities provided for Mothers and Babies, and the facilities for children visiting mothers in prison.
+She aimed to establish a number of key design principles relating to the architecture and design of women's prison facilities, with particular emphasis on accommodation and support facilities provided for mothers and babies, and the facilities for children visiting mothers in prison.

-She researched current solutions in Australia and overseas, paying particular attention the architecture and built form, and the influence it has on the success of a particular facility, success being judged by rehabilitation results and low recidivism.
-Sarah visited 18 prisons - five in Australia, three in New Zealand, three in the UK, four in Scandinavia, two in Canada and one in the USA.
+She researched current solutions in Australia and overseas, paying particular attention to the architecture and built form, and the influence it has on the success of a particular facility, success being judged by rehabilitation results and low recidivism.
+Sarah visited 18 prisons - five in Australia, three in New Zealand, three in the UK, four in Scandinavia, two in Canada, and one in the USA.

 The Premier Jay Weatherill congratulated Sarah on her report and assured her that it would be used in informing the group charged with reinstating a Residential Parenting Program at the Adelaide Women's Prison.